• Skip to primary navigation

 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-Last Updated on February 26, 2019 by Diane Hoffmaster
+Last Updated on January 8, 2023 by Diane Hoffmaster

-Tired of hiding your hands from people because of ugly nails and cuticles?
+Tired of hiding your hands from people because of ugly nails and cracked cuticles?
 This DIY cuticle butter is just what you need!
 My nails take a beating just about every day.
-Whether it's washing the dishes or gardening, I'm busy and have very little time to deal with keeping my nails pretty.
-I don't tend to wear nail polish except on my toes but I still want healthy fingernails.
-The trick to keeping your nails and cuticles healthy is to pamper them with moisture rich ingredients.
+Whether it’s washing the dishes or gardening, I’m busy and have very little time to deal with keeping my nails pretty.
+I don’t tend to wear nail polish except on my toes but I still want healthy fingernails.
+The trick to keeping your nails and cuticles healthy is to pamper them with moisture-rich ingredients.

 DIY Cuticle Butter and Tips for Healthy Cuticles